dashingsoft/pyarmor/docs/how-to/register.rst

 Pyarmor will show registration information and ask your confirmation.
 If everything is fine, type :kbd:`yes` and :kbd:`Enter` to continue.

 If initial registration is successful, it prints final license information in the console.
-And a registration file named :file:`pyarmor-regfile-xxxx.zip` for this license is generated in the current path at the sametime.
-This file is used for next registration in other machines.
+And a registration file named :file:`pyarmor-regfile-xxxx.zip` for this license is generated in the current path at the same time.
+This file is used for subsequent registration in other machines.

-Activation file :file:`pyarmor-keycode-xxxx.txt` can be uses only 10 times, after that it doesn't work.
-So once initial registration is successful, using registration file :file:`pyarmor-regfile-xxxx.zip` for next registration.
+Once initial registration completed, activation file :file:`pyarmor-keycode-xxxx.txt` is invalid and can't be used.

+Once initial registration completed, product name can't be changed.

-Please keep this registration file carefully.
+Please keep registration file :file:`pyarmor-regfile-xxxx.zip` carefully.
 If lost, Pyarmor is not responsible for keeping this license.
 In this case, if continue to use Pyarmor, needs purchase new one.

-Once register successfully, product name can't be changed.

 Product name is not decided
 ---------------------------